fortinet-solutions-cse/fortiosapi/README.md

 ## Requirement ##

+(Please have a look to this video showing installation and execution steps: https://vimeo.com/215625341)

 Install a fresh ubuntu 16.04 with a 100G available free linux partition or disk.
 On a single disk machine go in advance mode for disk to ensure